Wissinoming, Philadelphia

-Wissinoming is a neighborhood in the Near Northeast section of Philadelphia.
+Wissinoming is a neighborhood in the Near Northeast section of Philadelphia, United States.
 It was the site of locomotive builder Matthias Baldwin's estate "Wissinoming", which was located near Tacony and Van Kirk Streets.
-The current Wissinoming is bordered by Mayfair and Tacony on the north, Bridesburg on the south, I-95 and the Delaware River on the east, and Frankford on the west.
-Wissinoming has two zipcodes 19135 and 19124.
-Physical boundaries are: The south side of Robbins Street on the north, Cheltenham Avenue on the south, I-95 and the Delaware River on the east, and the east side of Frankford Avenue on the west.
-Its borders with Frankford and Bridesburg are often disputed, with some pushing the southern boundary further to either Sanger Street or Bridge Street.
-In addition, its northern border with Tacony is often disputed, with some claiming the border to be as far north as Magee Avenue to as far south as Devereaux Avenue.
+The current Wissinoming is bordered by Mayfair on the west and Tacony on the north, Bridesburg on the south (below Bridge Street), I-95 and the Delaware River on the east, and Frankford on the southwest (below Bridge Street).
+Wissinoming has two ZIP codes: 19124 and 19135.
+Physical boundaries are: Levick Street on the north, Bridge Street on the south, I-95 and the Delaware River on the east, and Frankford Avenue on the west.

+Wissinoming Creek, buried in the 1930s, drained a watershed through Wissinoming that included the main stream and another tributary, Little Wissinoming Creek.
+The name derives its name from a Lenni Lenape term meaning “where the grapes grow”.

 Schools

-Wissinoming has three public elementary schools: James J. Sullivan Elementary School (located on Ditman Street and Sanger Street), Henry W. Lawton Elementary School (located on Ditman Street and Benner Street), and Mastery Charter School (Smedley), located on Bridge Street.
+Wissinoming has two public elementary schools: James J. Sullivan Elementary School (located on Ditman Street and Sanger Street) and Henry W. Lawton Elementary School (located on Ditman Street and Benner Street).
 The border of the two schools (Sullivan and Lawton) that decides which school a child attends is Howell Street.
-Anyone who lives on the west side of Howell Street attends Sullivan, while anyone who lives on the east attends Lawton.
+Anyone who lives on the south side of Howell Street attends Sullivan, while anyone who lives on the north attends Lawton.

 Wissinoming's neighborhood middle school is Harding Middle School located on Torresdale Avenue in the Frankford section of Philadelphia.

 Frankford High School is Wissinoming's neighborhood high school, located on Oxford Avenue and Wakeling Street.